 Windows USB/DVD Download Tool: Creates a Bootable USB / DVD from ISO

-Gone are the days of traditional CDs and DVDs, as most modern computers now come without a CD/DVD drive.
-Fortunately, there are several freeware tools available online that allow you to create a bootable USB flash drive from an ISO file.
+Gone are the days of traditional CDs and DVDs, as most modern computers no longer come with a CD/DVD drive.
+Fortunately, several freeware tools are available online that allow you to create a bootable USB flash drive from an ISO file.
 ISO2Disc is a reliable option that not only supports creating bootable CDs/DVDs from Windows ISOs but also allows you to create bootable USB flash drives and Windows To Go USB drives.

-Microsoft has also recognized the need for modern users to create bootable media and has developed the Windows USB/DVD Download Tool.
-This official tool enables you to create bootable CDs/DVDs and USB flash drives from ISO files.
-While it was initially launched with the release of Windows 7, it continues to support the latest Windows 11/10 operating system.
+Microsoft has also recognized the need for modern users to create bootable media and has developed the official Windows USB/DVD Download Tool.
+This tool enables you to create bootable CDs/DVDs and USB flash drives from ISO files and supports the latest Windows 11/10 operating system.
 However, it does not include the Windows To Go feature.

 For those who prefer to use an official Microsoft tool rather than a third-party application, the Windows USB/DVD Download Tool is a great choice.
 It was originally called the Windows 7 USB/DVD Download Tool but was later renamed to avoid confusion for Windows 8/8.1 users.
 With these free tools, you can easily create bootable USB flash drives or CDs/DVDs for your Windows operating system needs.